Searching Latent Program Spaces: Experiments

+We experiment on the \emph{Pattern} task again, this time to assess the benefits of amortizing inference.
+We ablate the impact of initializing latent optimization with the encoder versus using the prior.

+We specifically compare no latent search (blue) to doing latent optimization in two ways: sampling from the prior $z \sim p(z)$ (orange) and sampling from the encoder $z \sim q_\phi(z|x, y)$ (green).

-In addition, we ablate the impact of initializing latent optimization with the encoder versus using the prior.
-Specifically, we compare $z \sim p(z)$ and $z \sim q_\phi(z|x, y)$.
-Figure~\ref{fig:encoder_initialization} shows that initializing search with the encoder is critical for performance across all training methods validating the intuition that LPN can perform fast system 1-like reasoning using the encoder and then narrow down the search space during latent optimization, simulating system 2 reasoning.
+Initializing latent search with the encoder is critical for performance across all training methods.
+This validates the intuition that LPN can perform fast system 1-like reasoning using the encoder and then narrow down the search space during latent optimization, simulating system 2 reasoning.